Covariant Origin of the $U(1)^3$ model for Euclidean Quantum Gravity: Covariant U(1) theory

-This difference also leads to a crucial departure in the counting of the degrees of freedom between the Abelian and non-Abelian theories: In the U(1)$^6$ theory we have altogether $2 \cdot (4 \cdot 6 + 4 \cdot 4) = 80$ phase space degrees of freedom.
+This difference also leads to a crucial departure in the counting of the degrees of freedom\footnote{Note that a safe way to count degrees of freedom is to use Dirac's algorithm which in particular ensures that the constraints encountered are algebraically independent.
+Counting at the Lagrangian level can be tricky: for example the action \cite{10} reveals 24 configuration degrees of freedom, 4 diffeomorphism gauges and 3 Yang-Mills type gauges.
+One cannot easily deduce from the Lagrangian that this theory has 3 propagating canonical pairs.} between the Abelian and non-Abelian theories: In the U(1)$^6$ theory we have altogether $2 \cdot (4 \cdot 6 + 4 \cdot 4) = 80$ phase space degrees of freedom.
 We have $6+18+16=40$ primary constraints $\pi^t_{IJ}, T^a_{IJ}, \hat{P}_A^I$ and $6+4+6=16$ secondary constraints $G_{IJ},C_a,C, D^{ab}$.
 Altogether 12 of the 18 $v_a^{IJ}$ and 12 of the 16 $\hat{v}^A_I$ got fixed in the course of the stability analysis while 6 of the $v_a^{IJ}$ (encoded by $s_{ab}$) and 4 of the $\hat{v}_A^I$ (encoded by $\hat{v}^A_t$) remain free.
 Going through the same analysis as above one can verify that $\hat{C}$ is a first class constraint where $\hat{C}$ is the integrand of $H$.
 This implies that $C$ is also first class.
 Furthermore, the fact that $s_{ab},\; \hat{v}^A_t$ remain free implies that the $6+4$ constraints $S^{ab}, \hat{P}_A$ multiplying them are also first class.
-Explicitly \be S^{ab}=\pi^{(a}_{IJ}\; \epsilon^{b)cd} \hat{\Sigma}^{IJ}_{cd},\; \hat{P}_t= \hat{P}_t^I \hat{e}^t_I-\hat{P}_a^I \hat{e}^a_I,\; \hat{P}_a= \hat{P}_a^I \hat{e}^t_I \ee Finally $D^{ab}$ has weakly vanishing Poisson brackets with all constraints except $\hat{P}_A^I$.
+Explicitly \be S^{ab}=\pi^{(a}_{IJ}\; \epsilon^{b)cd} \hat{\Sigma}^{IJ}_{cd},\qquad \hat{P}_t= \hat{P}_t^I \hat{e}^t_I-\hat{P}_a^I \hat{e}^a_I,\qquad \hat{P}_a= \hat{P}_a^I \hat{e}^t_I \ee Finally $D^{ab}$ has weakly vanishing Poisson brackets with all constraints except $\hat{P}_A^I$.
 However, we may add a Term $\propto T^a_{IJ}$ to $D^{ab}$ such that the resulting $\hat{D}^{ab}$ has exactly vanishing Poisson brackets with all constraints.
-Specifically \be \hat{D}^{ab}(f_{ab}) =D^{ab}(f_{ab}) +T^a_{IJ}(\hat{\Sigma}^{IJ}_{AB} h_a^{AB}(f)),\;\; h_a^{ca}(f)=-f_{ab}\epsilon^{acd} \hat{e}^I_t \hat{e}^b_{I,d},\; h_e^{tc}(f)=2\epsilon^{ad[c}\; w_e\;^{b]}_d\; f_{ab} +\epsilon^{acd} f_{ae,d} \ee
+Specifically \be \hat{D}^{ab}(g_{ab}) =D^{ab}(g_{ab}) +T^a_{IJ}(\hat{\Sigma}^{IJ}_{AB} h_a^{AB}(g)),\qquad h_a^{ca}(g)=-g_{ab}\epsilon^{acd} \hat{e}^I_t \hat{e}^b_{I,d},\qquad h_e^{tc}(g)=2\epsilon^{ad[c}\; w_e\;^{b]}_d\; g_{ab} +\epsilon^{acd} g_{ae,d} \ee